jchen3014/CS4261_PA1/README.md

 # Weather-app-ios
+ Programming Assignment for CS4261.

- It's a simple weather app that uses OpenWeatherMap API to provide to users current , hourly , and daily weather
+ It's a simple weather app that uses OpenWeatherMap API to provide users with weather data.
+ "Add Entry" button stores data into Firebase Database.
+ "Authorize" button authenticates user using FaceID to enter a private page.

  <br>
  <br>